The Thirteenth Floor

-The Thirteenth Floor is a 1999 science fiction film written and directed by Josef Rusnak and produced by Roland Emmerich’s Centropolis Entertainment.
+The Thirteenth Floor is a 1999 science fiction thriller film written and directed by Josef Rusnak and produced by Roland Emmerich’s Centropolis Entertainment.
 Loosely based on Daniel F. Galouye’s 1964 novel, Simulacron-3, it is a remake of Rainer Werner Fassbinder’s 1973 miniseries World on a Wire.
 The film stars Craig Bierko, Gretchen Mol, Armin Mueller-Stahl, Vincent D'Onofrio, and Dennis Haysbert.
 In 2000, The Thirteenth Floor was nominated for the Saturn Award for Best Science Fiction Film but lost to The Matrix.

 Plot

 In 1999 Los Angeles, Hannon Fuller owns a multibillion-dollar computer enterprise and is the inventor of a newly completed virtual reality (VR) simulation of 1937 Los Angeles, filled with simulated humans unaware they are computer programs.
 When Fuller is murdered just as he begins premature testing of the VR system, his friend and protégé, Douglas Hall, who is also the heir to the company, becomes the primary suspect.
 The evidence against him is so strong that Hall begins to doubt his own innocence.

 Between interrogations by LAPD Detective Larry McBain, Hall meets Jane Fuller, Hannon's estranged daughter, who intends to shut down the new VR system.
 Hall then romances her.
 When a local bartender is murdered after he claims to have witnessed a meeting between Hall and Fuller on the night Fuller was murdered, Hall is arrested.
 He is released when Jane gives him an alibi.

 With the assistance of his associate Jason Whitney, Hall attempts to find a message that Fuller left for him inside the simulation.
 Entering the virtual reality, Hall becomes a bank clerk named John Ferguson.
 Hall learns that Fuller left the message with a bartender named Jerry Ashton, who read the message and discovered he is an artificial creation.
 Ashton becomes suspicious of Hall, as once Hall leaps out of Ferguson in the men's restroom of the hotel where Ashton works, Ferguson does not know where he is.
-When Hall enters the simulation later, He goes to Ashton and asks about the letter.
+When Hall enters the simulation later, he goes to Ashton and asks about the letter.
 Frightened and angry about the true nature of his world, Ashton tries to kill Hall.
 Hall barely survives to escape the VR.

 McBain informs Hall that Jane does not exist, as Fuller never had a daughter.
 Hall tracks her down only to discover her double, Natasha Molinaro, working as a grocery store clerk, but Molinaro does not recognize Hall.
 This leads Hall to perform an experiment outside the VR system, something that Fuller's message instructed him to try: drive to a place where he never would have considered going otherwise.
 He does so, and discovers a point beyond which the world becomes a crude wireframe model.
 Hall grasps the intended revelation behind Fuller's message: 1999 Los Angeles is itself a simulation.